TomasJohansson/crsTransformations-dotnet/docs/README.md

 # License Notice
-Notice that the "core" library with the API and general code is released with MIT License.<br>
+Notice that the "core" library with the API and general code is released with MIT License.
 However, the libraries which are implementing adapters/facades are licensed in the same way as the adapted libraries which is specified in separate "LICENSE_NOTICE" files for each such implementation.

 # Information
-This Kotlin/Java/JVM project is intended for transforming coordinates between different coordinate reference systems.<br>
+This Kotlin/Java/JVM project is intended for transforming coordinates between different coordinate reference systems.
-The code has been implemented with Kotlin but the tests (and generated constants too) are implemented with Java.<br>
+The code has been implemented with Kotlin but the tests (and generated constants too) are implemented with Java.
-The third-part libraries (the adaptee's below) are Java libraries.<br>
+The third-part libraries (the adaptee's below) are Java libraries.
 Java version 1.8 is used as the build target.

 # Adaptee libraries intended to be used for the first release